-Another solution is the implementation of a licensing and permitting system for short-term rentals.
+Another solution is implementing a licensing and permitting system for short-term rentals.
 By requiring property owners to obtain a license or permit, the city can ensure that these rentals meet certain standards and comply with regulations.
 This system would also enable the city to enforce penalties or revoke permits for properties that violate the rules.
-By implementing this process, the city can strike a balance between the interests of rental property owners and the concerns of the community.
+By implementing this process, the city can strike a balance between the interests of rental property owners and the community’s concerns.

 Enforcement and monitoring measures

-To address concerns about noise and safety, the city could consider implementing stronger enforcement and monitoring measures.
-This could include increased police presence in neighborhoods with a high concentration of short-term rentals, as well as the establishment of a complaint hotline for residents to report any issues or disturbances.
+To address concerns about noise and safety, the city could consider implementing more vigorous enforcement and monitoring measures.
+This could include increased police presence in neighborhoods with a high concentration of short-term rentals and the establishment of a complaint hotline for residents to report any issues or disturbances.
 By actively monitoring and enforcing regulations, the city can deter illegal activities and ensure the peaceful coexistence of vacation rentals and permanent residents.

 Lawsuits against the moratorium extension

 The extension of the moratorium on short-term rental permits has not been without legal challenges.
 Rental property owners who are negatively impacted by the restrictions have filed lawsuits against the city council, arguing that the moratorium infringes upon their property rights and harms their financial interests.
 These lawsuits have introduced a layer of complexity to the situation and have the potential to influence future policy decisions.

 The arguments presented by plaintiffs in the lawsuits against the moratorium extension primarily focus on property rights and the economic impact on rental property owners.
 Plaintiffs maintain that they have the right to use their properties as they see fit, including renting them out on a short-term basis.
 They also argue that the moratorium significantly reduces their ability to generate income and maintain their properties, potentially resulting in financial hardship.

 Potential impact on future policy decisions